 I was interviewed last year by as part of an ongoing interview series on strategy and innovation.
 The below is that interview [it is no longer online anywhere else].

-Dan Harris is the founder of Harris Bricken, an international law firm with offices in Seattle, Portland, San Francisco, Los Angeles, Barcelona and Beijing.
-He represents and seeks to protect companies doing business internationally, especially in or with emerging economies.
-His work has been as varied as securing the release of two improperly held helicopters in Papua New Guinea, overseeing dozens of litigation and arbitration matters in Korea, helping someone avoid terrorism charges in Japan, and seizing fish product in China to collect on a debt.
+Dan Harris is the founder of Harris Sliwoski, an international law firm with offices in Seattle, Portland, Los Angeles, Phoenix New York, Barcelona, Madrid and Beijing.
+He represents companies doing business internationally, especially in or with emerging economies.
+His work has been as varied as securing the release of two improperly held helicopters in Papua New Guinea, overseeing litigation and arbitration matters in Korea, helping someone avoid terrorism charges in Japan, and seizing fish product in China to collect on a debt.

 Dan co-edits the China Law Blog, which discusses the practical aspects of Chinese law and how it impacts foreign companies doing business there.
 China Law Blog has been a mainstay of ABA Journal’s Blawg top 100 law blogs, and in 2013 was named to the Blawg 100 Hall of Fame.
 It is an indispensable resource for lawyers and companies seeking to do business in or around China.
 Dan’s perspectives on international legal issues have appeared in such publications and media outlets as The Wall Street Journal, Forbes, Fortune, Business Week, The Economist, The New York Times, The Washington Post, CNBC, and BBC News.